Bayesian Variable Selection with the Quasi-Posterior: Generalized Bayesian inference using quasi-likelihoods

 We now present two examples that motivate using the quasi-posterior for variable selection.

-\begin{example}[Linear regression] In traditional Bayesian linear regression, the practitioner must not only specify the conditional mean \( \mathbb{E}_F[y \mid x] = x^\top\beta \) (i.e., \( \mu(s) = s \)) and assume homoskedasticity (e.g., \( \mathrm{Var}_F[y \mid x] = \psi^{\ast} \), so \( V(s) = 1 \)), but also choose a full distribution for the residuals \( y - x^\top\beta \).
+\begin{example}[Linear regression] In Bayesian linear regression, the practitioner not only specifies the conditional mean \( {E}_F[y \mid x] = x^\top\beta \) (i.e., \( \mu(s) = s \)) and decide whether the data is homoskedastic (e.g., \( var_F[y \mid x] = \psi^{\ast} \), so \( V(s) = 1 \)), but they must also choose a completely known distribution for the residuals \( y - x^\top\beta \).
 This choice could be Gaussian, double-exponential, Student-\( t \) (with varying degrees of freedom), skew-normal, or another alternative.
 Prior work has shown that posterior inference over model indicators \( \gamma \) is sensitive to this specification \citep{rossell2018tractable, grunwald2017inconsistency}.
-Alternatively, one can conduct quasi-posterior inference for \( \beta \) using the quasi-log-likelihood
+Alternatively, one can conduct quasi-posterior inference for \( \beta \) using the log quasi-likelihood

 (see Section \ref{Sec:Ex1_derv} for the derivation) which allows for inference on $\beta$ that is invariant to the assumed distribution of the residuals. \end{example}